 This documentary examines the alpine flora and birdlife in the Upper Waitaki area of the South Island.
-Its distinctive bird-life includes karearea (falcons), mirimiro (tomtit), kererū and kea.
+Its distinctive bird-life includes kārearea (the falcon), mirimiro (tomtit), kererū and kea.
 The native vegetation is profiled in depth.
 The area's introduced animals include deer, chamois, and thar, which have become pests.
-Beautifully shot, directed, and packed full of information, this is the kind of film the NFU was famous for.
-It was commissioned by the Soil Conservation Council, NZ Forest Service and the Department of Internal Affairs.
+Beautifully shot, directed, and packed full of information, this is the kind of film the National Film Unit was famous for.
+It was commissioned by the Soil Conservation Council, the NZ Forest Service and the Department of Internal Affairs.